 - Best for: General second-hand items including clothes.

 - Key feature: Simple listing process with image recognition.

 The Facebook Marketplace app is a go-to for people looking to buy and sell clothes online.
 They cater mostly to the local community, but they also allow for nationwide shipping.
-The steps to create listings on the Facebook Marketplace is easy, and it’s a great way to get your clothes seen by many.
+The steps to create listings on the Facebook Marketplace is easy, and it’s a great way to get your clothes seen by many thanks to its extensive market reach and popularity.
 Oh, did we mention there are no seller fees for listing or selling items?
 That’s right.
 However, there is a 5% service fee if you ship an item.

 - Best for: Local and general clothing sales.

 - Key feature: Utilizes the vast Facebook user network.

 Like eBay, Bonanza is an auction-based e-commerce site that allows you to sell items of clothing on your own “webstore.”
 You only pay when items sell and with the Bonanza app you can manage your “webstore”, transactions and “b-mails” with greater efficiency and when you are on the move.